Metabolism: Energy from light

 The energy in sunlight is captured by plants, cyanobacteria, purple bacteria, green sulfur bacteria and some protists.
 This process is often coupled to the conversion of carbon dioxide into organic compounds, as part of photosynthesis, which is discussed below.
 The energy capture and carbon fixation systems can, however, operate separately in prokaryotes, as purple bacteria and green sulfur bacteria can use sunlight as a source of energy, while switching between carbon fixation and the fermentation of organic compounds.

 In many organisms, the capture of solar energy is similar in principle to oxidative phosphorylation, as it involves the storage of energy as a proton concentration gradient.
 This proton motive force then drives ATP synthesis.
 The electrons needed to drive this electron transport chain come from light-gathering proteins called photosynthetic reaction centres.
 Reaction centers are classified into two types depending on the nature of photosynthetic pigment present, with most photosynthetic bacteria only having one type, while plants and cyanobacteria have two.

 In plants, algae, and cyanobacteria, photosystem II uses light energy to remove electrons from water, releasing oxygen as a waste product.
 The electrons then flow to the cytochrome b6f complex, which uses their energy to pump protons across the thylakoid membrane in the chloroplast.
 These protons move back through the membrane as they drive the ATP synthase, as before.
 The electrons then flow through photosystem I and can then be used to reduce the coenzyme NADP+.
+This coenzyme can enter the Calvin cycle or be recycled for further ATP generation.